February 24, 2025

 | Matthew King

-| Environment, Politics & Society
+| Earth and Ecology, Politics and Society

 The Parties to the United Nations (U.N.)
 Convention on Biological Diversity met in Cancun, Mexico, for the most recent round of negotiations December 2 – 17, 2016.
 The Biodiversity Treaty seeks to protect and conserve the variety of life on Earth, or what governments, civil society organizations and academics refer to as biological diversity.
 While in Cancun during the 13th Convention